friveroll/video50/README.md

 A question is represented by an object with the following required keys:

 * `mode`: Question display mode (i.e., flip the video container, display question in a separate panel, etc.).
-* `timecode`: Second of video at which question should become available.
+* `timecode`: Second of the video at which question should become available.
 * `question`: Object representing the question to be displayed.
 This object must contain at least an `id` representing the unique identifier for the question, a `render` function that will be called in order to display the question, and an array of `tags` that describe the topics covered by the question.
 Information specific to a question type, such as a `question` and an `answer`, must also be defined in this object.

 Questions are displayed to the user via a question rendering method.
 A question rendering method will be passed three parameters from the `CS50.Video` object: